 We are inspired by the legendary Pizzerias that came before us and would love to follow in their footsteps.
 We are not ashamed to say that we are heavily influenced by places like Grimaldis’s under the Brooklyn Bridge, DeLorenzo’s Tomato Pies in Trenton, Regina’s in the North End of Boston, Midwestern icons such as Giordano’s in Chicago known for its deep dish pie and Buddy’s in Detroit where the Detroit style pie originated.
 Tomasso’s in San Francisco brought brick oven pizza to the west coast.

 Of course we owe it all to the pizzerias we grew up with.
-Specifically Louie & Ernies in the Bronx and Celebre’s along with Maria’s Pizzeria in South Philadelphia.
+Specifically Louie & Ernies in the Bronx and Celebre’s along with Marra’s Pizzeria in South Philadelphia.